 You find a vacant parking lot to catch up on reports after you leave the gas station.
 You park someplace where people can see you if they need help, and it doesn't take long before someone does.
 You get out of your car as the man approaches so he can't surprise you while you're sitting down.
 You're always thinking tactically.

 As it turns out, he just needs directions, and you're more than happy to provide them.

 Another car pulls up just as you get back to your report writing.
-You leave your car again and meet an elderly woman who's frightened because her door was open when she got home.
+You leave your car again and meet an elderly woman who's frightened because she found her door open when she got home.
 She remembers shutting it and locking it.
-She asks you to come to her house and make sure it's safe for her to go inside.
+She asks you to come to her house to make sure it's safe for her to go inside.